nolina-ilanjourno/yonivers/README.md

 Response : In the loans table we need to index book_id and member_id fields because they are related to members and books table

+- Question : Write an SQL query that displauys the name of members who have borrowed books published before the year 2000 :

+The code is inside app/Models/Book.php

 ### Exercise 4 : Prime Numbers

 - Question : Describe an algorithm to check if a number is a prime number.
 A simple description of the algorithm (pseudocode) is enough...